 The bank remains quite high along the north-western part of Loughton Camp.
 Photograph © Ethan Doyle White

 In all, we spent approximately six hours traversing the forest, having restricted ourselves to its southern half.
 Had we devoted the entire day to the endeavour, we could have pushed further north, covering the entire length of the wood and reaching Ambresbury Banks before entering the market town of Epping itself.
 We also might have left the forest and headed west to the Epping Forest District Museum, housed in a Tudor building at Waltham Abbey.
 Nevertheless, even a whole daytrip would probably prove insufficient to experience the entire wealth of Epping Forest’s heritage.
 This is a place that requires repeated visits, particularly in different seasons, to gain a fuller appreciation of its natural and historic value.

 However, day trippers seeking a morning or afternoon’s escape from the hustle and bustle of London will find Epping Forest more than adequate for their needs.
 Easily accessible via public transport, it is only a brief train ride away from central London.
 Although hiking boots are not strictly necessary, firm footwear is a good idea, particularly for some of the steeper paths.
-Water and snacks are recommended, as is a map (Download/Print a Map from the Epping Forest Council Website), given the general lack of decent signposting within the forest itself.
+Water and snacks are recommended, as is a map (Map of Epping Forest on the City of London Website), given the general lack of decent signposting within the forest itself.
 While this is an area that definitely requires a level of preparation and dedication, as well as a certain level of physical fitness, it represents an affordable and enjoyable day or half-day for intrepid heritage explorers, offering some of the few archaeological sites of this calibre so close to London.